Ex-Tory deputy chief whip may lose whip by end of day, Cabinet minister suggests

 Chris Pincher, who was responsible for maintaining discipline among Conservative MPs, said he had “embarrassed myself and other people” after having had “far too much” to drink.

-The Sun reported that he stood down after allegedly assaulting two fellow guests at the Carlton Club – a Tory Party private members’ club in London’s Piccadilly – on Wednesday evening.
+The Sun reported that he stood down after allegedly “groping” two male guests at the Carlton Club – a Tory Party private members’ club in London’s Piccadilly – on Wednesday evening.

 Boris Johnson is under pressure to remove Mr Pincher from the party, but The Sun reported he would continue to sit as a Tory MP as he was considered to have done the right thing by admitting wrongdoing and resigning.